svenwal/kong-plugin-zone-based-routing/README.md

 # Zone based routing plugin for Kong

-Note: if you don't want or can't install a custom plugin have a look at the [serverless]<serverless> folder in this repository.
+Note: if you don't want or can't install a custom plugin have a look at the `serverless` folder in this repository.

 ## What it does